dstl/baleen/README.md

 The develop with Baleen, we suggest you use:

 * Oracle Java JDK 1.8
-* Eclipse Luna or greater (assumed to include Maven)
+* Eclipse Neon or greater (assumed to include Maven)
 * Maven

 Baleen requires Java 8 or later.